 The overall size of the Boombox 2 has changed slightly.
 However, nothing that is big enough, which would have changed the overall look and style that JBL puts across their full range of portable Bluetooth speakers.

-When putting them together the JBL Boombox 2 vs Boombox, it’s like this.
-If you want to save $100 the best option is a Boombox.
-If you have a JBL Boombox portable speaker then stick with it, as the sound is almost as good.
+When putting them together the JBL Boombox 2 against the Boombox, it’s like this.
+If you want to save $100 the best option is a JBL Boombox.
+If you have the original Boombox portable speaker then stick with it, as the sound is almost as good.

-JBL Boombox 2 vs Boombox Full Specification Chart
+JBL Boombox vs the JBL Boombox 2 Full Specification Chart

 Want to visualize the differences when we put these two Bluetooth portable Boombox speakers side-by-side?
 Well, here we go, the JBL Boombox 2 vs the Boombox, here are the changes in a side-by-side comparison: